-“I’m here to change the industry for the better,” Dang said, adding that her gender doesn’t affect how well she does her job.
-"I hope I can show other women, if I can do it then they can do it”
+“I’m here to change the industry for the better,” Dang said.
+"I hope I can show other women: If I can do it, then they can do it.”

 Just over two years ago she was a paralegal taking college classes in the evenings, and now she’s leading a professional team for her favorite video game.